 Have a Drink

-Jove Meyer, owne of Brooklyn-based wedding-planning company Jove Meyer Events, suggests that when the pre-wedding nerves kick in, take a sip.
+Jove Meyer, the owner of Brooklyn-based wedding-planning company Jove Meyer Events, suggests that when the pre-wedding nerves kick in, take a sip.
 "A nice cold glass of white wine or bubbly always helps!" explains Meyer.
-"It will calm you down and help to make you feel more relaxed, but only one glass and it must be clear liquid."
-(You don't want to stain that white dress!)
+"It will calm you down and help to make you feel more relaxed, but only one glass, and it must be a clear liquid."
+You don't want to stain that white dress!

 Shake It Off

 Take a page out of Taylor Swift's playbook and, as Meyer suggests, "stand up and shake it off!"
 An impromptu dance party with your bridesmaids not only increases the release of endorphins; it will also set a fun and exciting tone for the rest of your day.

 "There are a lot of emotions swirling around the air on the wedding day so it's crucial to be alone for a little while, away from the energy of family and friends," says Meyer.
 "Take a moment alone, breathe deeply and walk the hallways to get out the jitters."